-If or when it does, Walt Disney World will react accordingly.
+If or when a recession hits, Walt Disney World will react accordingly.
 The company is not somehow magically immune to economic conditions.
 We’ve addressed this countless times in the past, but to reiterate: Disney charges what the market will bear.
 They don’t hold off on price increases as a nice gesture to guests.
-Conversely, the company cannot simply choose to charge more to “recoup” money lost during the closure.
+Conversely, the company cannot simply choose to charge more to “recoup” money lost in the past or by its streaming services.

 When Disney increases prices, the company does so not at the rate of inflation or because its costs are increasing at a commensurate level, but because they can.
 When they offer discounts, it’s out of necessity, not corporate benevolence.
 Walt Disney World is an extremely savvy and sophisticated business—they maximize profits to the greatest degree economically feasible.